 - 8. Structural steel shall be downsized and bundled and lowered to the ground level using the tower crane.
 Light iron and other materials shall be placed in a steel container and hoisted off of the building using the tower crane.
 Any materials remaining after abatement will be placed, at the contractor's option, in steel containers and hoisted off of the building using the tower crane. - 9.
 Throughout the work day, the work area shall be inspected and maintained to ensure that no light or loose materials are left out in the open. - 10.
 The following process shall be repeated on each floor for the systematic floor-by-floor deconstruction of the building.
 Demolition work will be occurring on two floors at a time in a stepped sequence and will continue during deconstruction of the building structure. - a.
-Crushed 1 1⁄2" minus concrete and masonry material shall be deposited into the debris chute where the appropriately sized material shall fall to basement level to be used as backfill.
+Downsized concrete and masonry material (maximum 6" cube or weight of 25 lbs) shall be deposited into the debris chute where the material shall fall to the basement

+- level to be used as backfill.
 Chutes shall be located within the area of the North and South Hoist vestibules. - b.
-Concrete will also be loaded into steel containers on the floor, lowered to grade, using the tower crane and moved, as backfill, with bulldozers, into the basement areas, or the concrete will be sent down to the basement using the chutes after being crushed.
+Concrete will also be loaded into skip boxes on the floor, lowered to grade, using the tower crane and moved, as backfill, with bulldozers, into the basement areas, or the concrete will be sent down to the basement using the chutes.
 Crushed concrete and masonry shall be used as backfill in the basement areas.
+Only material conforming to contract requirements, i.e., 11⁄2" minus, shall be used for backfill on-site.

-Noncrushed concrete shall not be used as fill on-site. - Concrete, structural steel, welded wire reinforcing steel and corrugated metal decking shall be separated on the floor where it is generated.
+Concrete, structural steel, welded wire reinforcing steel and corrugated metal decking shall be separated on the floor where it is generated.
 There is also a magnetic attachment on the concrete crusher which will pull out reinforcing steel after the concrete slabs and reinforcing steel have been crushed and segregated.
 Although there is potential for residual steel to still be commingled with the crushed concrete and masonry after the segregation process, NYSDEC has indicated that this would not preclude its use as on-site backfill.
+Reinforcing Steel (Rebar), welded wire reinforcing mesh and other deleterious material shall be removed from backfill material, as practical.